-The post How I’d find the best shares to buy now and hold forever in a Stocks and Shares ISA appeared first on The Motley Fool UK.
+The post Here’s how I’d find the best shares to buy now to make a growing passive income appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.